 Along with visiting Versailles, the Louvre and getting the perfect shot of the Eiffel Tower, no trip to France is complete without visiting the famous cabaret.
-The Moulin Rouge is first and foremost an amazing show.
-The Doriss girls are recruited from all of the globe and the spectacular troupe is graceful, athletic and glamorous.
-The extravagant, intricate costumes and elaborate set will make you feel as if you went back in time.
+The Paris Moulin Rouge is first and foremost an amazing show.
+The Doriss girls are recruited from all around the globe and the spectacular troupe is graceful, athletic and glamorous.
+The extravagant, intricate costumes and the elaborate set will make you feel as if you went back in time.

 Best cabaret in Paris – Paris Moulin Rouge

-The Moulin Rouge Show – Féerie
+The Paris Moulin Rouge Show – Féerie

 The Féerie is one of the Moulin Rouge’s most iconic shows.
 It was first created by the famous Doris Haug and Ruggero Anglette.
 The current version was choreographed by Bill Goodson.
 The one-of-a-kind show features 80 artists and 40 Doriss Girls.
 Thousands of feathered and rhinestone-clad costumes designed by Corrado Collabucci are necessary to create the Féerie magic.
 Over 4 years and 8 million euros were invested to create the show.
 The result is an unforgettable evening.

 The Féerie is composed of four different acts.
-When the first curtain is raised, the entire troupe is on stage to welcome guests to the Moulin Rouge “Garden”.
+When the first curtain is raised, the entire troupe is on stage to welcome guests to the Paris Moulin Rouge “Garden”.
 You’ll then be transported to the Moulin Rouge of yesterday, today and forever.
 We don’t want facto give away too many details, but we can definitely say that you won’t be disappointed by the marvelous show!
 You can book your tickets directly through here!

-The French Cancan – The Quadrille
+Paris Moulin Rouge and The French Cancan – The Quadrille

 The French Cancan is known for its provocative leg-kicking that caused a stir when it first appeared in the 1830s.
 However, that didn’t stop the dance from becoming an international hit!
 Originally called the Quadrille, the dance spread to Britain in the 1860s and globally from there.
-The Moulin Rouge opened its doors to the Cancan dancers for the first time in October 1889.
-The dancers also worked part time as linen maids, laundresses or seamstresses and working at the Moulin Rouge at night quickly launched them to stardom!
+The Paris Moulin Rouge opened its doors to the Cancan dancers for the first time in October 1889.
+The dancers also worked part-time as linen maids, laundresses or seamstresses and working at the Paris Moulin Rouge at night quickly launched them to stardom!

-The Moulin Rouge Cancan was an immediate success and contributed to the cabaret’s famous reputation.
+The Paris Moulin Rouge Cancan was an immediate success and contributed to the cabaret’s famous reputation.
 The dance is not easy for everyone, even highly skilled dancers!
 It requires both artistic and athletic qualities.
-All Moulin Rouge dancers needs at least five weeks of training before they’re ready to hit the stage.
-The one and only original French Cancan will forever be the one performed at the Moulin Rouge.
+All Moulin Rouge dancers need at least five weeks of training before they’re ready to hit the stage.
+The one and only original French Cancan will forever be the one performed at the Paris Moulin Rouge.

 The Doriss girls have always been recruited from all over the world – from Las Vegas to Sydney and of course Paris.
 All potentiel Doriss Girls need solid training in classical ballet and the physical capacities that the Moulin Rouge show requires.
 Being a Doriss Girl comes with a lot of glamour but it’s mostly hard work!
-Dancers train regularly to be in top shape for the two nightly shows – and in the words of the Moulin Rouge director, “the show must be perfect every night!”.
+Dancers train regularly to be in top shape for the two nightly shows – and in the words of the Paris Moulin Rouge director, “the show must be perfect every night!”.
 They are constantly taking dance lessons and learning new techniques.
 All of their hard work and sweat is definitely worth it!

-Secrets behind the beauty of Moulin Rouge
+Secrets behind the beauty of Paris Moulin Rouge

 Exceptional French feather craftsmanship – Maison Février

-Hand-made shoes masters – Maison Clairvoy
+Hand-made shoe masters of the Paris Moulin Rouge – Maison Clairvoy

-Art of embroidery – Atelier Valentin
+The Art of Embroidery behind the Paris Moulin Rouge – Atelier Valentin